 For example, if you’re a nurse at a hospital in a Hispanic neighbourhood in Australia, knowing Spanish would be a huge advantage when treating patients.
 It would help to build trust and understand the type of care needed.
 It would also assist in increasing your knowledge of your patient’s cultures, traditions and beliefs, which would enhance your employability should you wish to progress your career by moving to a Spanish-speaking country.

 Above is an example of just one way learning a second language can lead to more exciting opportunities.
-There are plenty of large international companies offering jobs that require multiple languages, due to their presence in many countries around the world.
+You can often find jobs that require multiple languages with large international companies, due to their presence in many countries around the world.

 Aside from service and retail-based companies, bilingual graduates may also find job opportunities in government.
 The most in-demand languages for government jobs depend on where you’re situated and which department you’re in.
 However, some of the most spoken languages worldwide include Chinese (Mandarin), Spanish and French.
 Learning any of these as a second language would put you in good stead when applying for a government position.